 We met Mantras and Of Empires ahead of Party at the Races to discover the best local bands, if NME's lost it, and how to get a pub partying using glowsticks.

-Part six of our Street Source photography series saw sunny Brighton in the mood to party - with parades through town, a bit of footy and some rock’n’roll.
-Photos by Ashley Laurence.
+Photographer Ashley Laurence roamed a sunny Brighton in the mood to party - with parades through town, a bit of footy and some rock’n’roll.

 Can Goodmoney vouchers inject £1m into the local economy by 2020?
 SOURCE went to the launch to find out how it works.